MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Get-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRule.md

 ## SYNOPSIS
 The list of scheduled action per rule for this compliance policy.
 This is a required property when creating any individual per-platform compliance policies.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaDeviceManagementDeviceCompliancePolicyScheduledActionForRule](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/Get-MgBetaDeviceManagementDeviceCompliancePolicyScheduledActionForRule?view=graph-powershell-beta)

 ## SYNTAX